Healing & Relationships Blogs; Trauma-Informed Insights

 Parentification is a hidden form of childhood role reversal that leaves lasting emotional wounds.
 This post explores how it happens, how it shapes adult relationships, and gentle ways to begin healing.

-Writing a Letter to an Estranged Family Member: A Trauma-Informed Guide
+Writing a Letter to an Estranged Family Member

-Why Does Healthy Love Feel Uncomfortable After Abuse?
+Why Healthy Love Can Feel Uncomfortable After Abuse

 When your nervous system has adapted to chaos, healthy love can feel strangely unsafe.
 This post explores why safety feels uncomfortable and how healing rebuilds trust.